-The Lightning platform is one of the best examples of a mobile application development tool.
-Businesses can use the Lightning platform for one-stop shopping — whether they are looking for complex, intelligent, and connected customer application development, or simple, process-oriented apps to mobilize any business process for employees.
+The Salesforce platform is one of the best examples of a mobile application development tool.
+Businesses can use the Salesforce platform for one-stop shopping — whether they are looking for complex, intelligent, and connected customer application development, or simple, process-oriented apps to mobilise any business process for employees.
 Here is how the platform can help in each of these areas:

 While many different types of mobile apps exist, when it comes to user experience, these can be divided quite easily into three categories:

 Simple productivity apps that can be built with out-of-the-box design components (for employees)

 Custom-experience apps that can extend any component using custom code (for employees and customers)

 Highly custom interfaces built using any language, and which are able to scale up and down and handle streams of contextual data in real time (for consumers)

 Salesforce provides a complete platform for companies to develop each of these types of apps, without requiring the developer skill set that is usually needed for each one.
 With drag-and-drop functions and easy customisation — whether a company develops its own components or customises the out-of-the-box standard components — the Lightning UI framework, combined with Heroku’s support for open development, provides a comprehensive range of solutions for front-end development.